SARS-COV-2 TESTING INFORMATION

 PCR testing (done using swab in nose or mouth, or from saliva sample): this tests for viral particles and ACTIVE infection.
 Samples are collected at the testing site (doctor's office, urgent care, County testing facility) and are sent for testing to a commercial lab such as LabCorp or Quest, or are run at the point-of-care testing site ("rapid" PCR test) - depending on symptoms and test availability.
 Home test kits are also available.
 Talk with your doctor about which test is most appropriate for you.

-Antigen testing (done using swab in nose or mouth): this test is less sensitive and less reliable than the PCR test, but can be done in certain settings for rapid screening to detect ACTIVE COVID-19 infection.
+Antigen testing (done using swab in nose or mouth): this test can be done in certain settings for rapid screening to detect ACTIVE COVID-19 infection.

 What does the test result mean?

-A positive result means you are contagious to others and should self-isolate for up to 14 days as well as follow closely with your doctor.
-Please keep in mind there are risks for false-negatives (which is a negative result when actual infection exists).
+A positive result means you are contagious to others and should self-isolate for up to 10 days as well as follow closely with your doctor.

 A negative result may mean that you do not have COVID-19.
-However, up to a third of PCR tests and up to half of Antigen tests are FALSE NEGATIVES - either because the test itself is not sensitive enough (especially true for Antigen tests) or because the test is done too early in the course of infection (before viral levels are high enough to be detected).
+However, up to a third of PCR tests and up to half of Antigen tests are FALSE NEGATIVES - either because the test itself is not sensitive enough or because the test is done too early in the course of infection (before viral levels are high enough to be detected).